sethfischer/sethfischer.github.io/content/web-development/symfony-2-latex-pdf-service.rst

 .. warning::

-    This article is obsolete.
+    This Symfony 2 article is obsolete.
 Symfony 2 reached end-of-life in November 2018.

 Portable Document Format (PDF) has become a universally accepted format for